The Teaching and Learning Academy Spring 2022

 The overall purpose of this academy is to:

 - Create a sense of belonging and connection among faculty

 - Reflect on and develop our own pedagogy

 - Reconnect to our collective passion for teaching

-The 2020 sessions will be held by zoom this fall.
+The spring 2022 sessions will be held by zoom.